fjames86/flisp/README.md

 * Built-in procedures are in the file procs.c.
 These take a single parameter, a list of arguments given to the procedure.
 They must unpack and check for errors themselves.
 For instance, if you write a function that MUST take 2 numbers as arguments then it is up to you to check this.
 To install a new procedure is pretty simple.
-Just write is as above, add the definition to procs.h and a line in env_init in env.c
+Just write it as above, add the definition to procs.h and a line in env_init in env.c
 (just copy what's already there).

 * Lisp code can be added to the files in lisp/ These are concatenated and bundled into the binary image by the build script